loading spinner

 Here's how to practice this exercise:

-Set aside 5-10 minutes each day, preferably in the morning or before bed.
+• Set aside 5-10 minutes each day, preferably in the morning or before bed.

-Write down 3-5 things you're grateful for.
+• Write down 3-5 things you're grateful for.
 These can be big (like good health) or small (like a delicious cup of coffee).

-Be specific.
+• Be specific.
 Instead of "I'm grateful for my family," try "I'm grateful for the supportive phone call I had with my sister today."

-Reflect on why you're grateful for each item.
+• Reflect on why you're grateful for each item.

 To make this habit stick, try these tips:

-Make it obvious: Keep your journal and pen on your nightstand.
+• Make it OBVIOUS: Keep your journal and pen on your nightstand.
+Use a beautiful journal that you enjoy writing in.

-Make it easy: Start with just one item per day if five seems daunting.
+• Make it EASY: Start with just one item per day if five seems daunting.

 2. Positive Affirmations